Graham Clarke (musician)

 Graham Peter Clarke (/ˈɡræm ˈklɑrk/; born July 11, 1970) is an American musician, songwriter, arranger, and entertainer.
-Active since 1995 and performing frequently in the New York metropolitan area, Clarke is regarded as one of New York's most popular and long-lasting children's entertainers and recording artists having played well over 5,000 musical performances on the east coast for both children and adults.
+Active since 1995 and performing in the New York metropolitan area, Clarke has played well over 5,000 musical performances on the East Coast for children and adults.
 His style has been described as funny and "off-center".
-He has yet to sign to any label and continues to self-publish his music.
+He self-publishes his music.

-Biography

-1970 to 1988: early years
+Early life

 Graham Clarke was born in Holy Name Medical Center in Teaneck, New Jersey on July 11, 1970.
 Clarke's parents, Lorain Maria Clarke (née Meola), a homemaker, and Thomas Michael "Moose" Clarke, a stockbroker were married in 1960 and had three children before Graham: Thomas in 1961, Dennis in 1962, and Martin in 1965.
 He spent the first seven years of his life in a split-level home in Dumont, New Jersey.
 He was frequently in the room when his older brother Tommy would have guitar lessons with musician Bob Berger.
 Bob noted one time when a screaming Graham had scarlet fever "That boy's screaming on key!
 That's a C note."
 Such exposure to music had an obvious influence on him and there is an oft-told family story that claims the first song Graham ever learned to sing was "Me and Julio Down by the Schoolyard," a popular song Tommy was learning on the guitar at the time.
 At the age of seven, his family moved one town over to Oradell, where he attended St. Joseph Grammar School, and later Bergen Catholic High School.
 Neither school had a music program so Graham taught himself how to play the guitar using his brother's old fake books.

+Career

 1989 to 1996: Burgeoning musician

 Attending Boston College in the fall of 1988, Clarke accepted an invitation into the school's undergraduate Honors Program.
-In addition to performing solo at bars, clubs and street performances at subway stations (without a license), he also acted at the Robsham Theater and wrote original sketch comedy for the campus coffeehouse.
+In addition to performing at bars, clubs and street performances at subway stations, he acted at the Robsham Theater and wrote sketch comedy for the campus coffeehouse.
 He also traveled with conductor Alexander Peloquin and the Boston College Chorale, singing as a bass, baritone, and tenor.
 In 1991 Graham met his future wife, Peggy Clarke (née Amlung), who was a graduate student in the BC theology department.